NGaikwad99/CompTIASecPlus-Prep/All modules.md

 * **Accounting** keeps track of user activities such as logins and data modifications.
 These logs are monitored by automated systems and may be subject to further investigation in case of a flagged security incident.
 The logs may also be checked by administrators manually to ensure all is well.

 #### Gap analysis
-Gap analysis is essentially assessing the different between the current security posture of an organization and its desired security objective.
-Gap analysis is done by assessing reviewing controls across the organization.
-A gap occurs when the implemented control does not meet the control objective.
-Gaps must be treated as risks and remediated when possible based on availability of resources and its severity.
+* Assessing difference between the current security posture of an organization and its desired security objective.
+* Gap occurs when the implemented control does not meet the control objective.
+* Gaps must be treated as risks and remediated when possible based on availability of resources and its severity.

 #### Zero Trust
 * **Control plane**